 She could not have been more wrong.
 In reality, they forced Edmund and Mildred to perform sexual acts on one another in front of an audience.
 One night, Edmund snapped and attacked the couple while they were sleeping.
 He gouged their eyes out before killing them.
 When Mildred arrived at the scene, Edmund told her to run away, which she did.
 However, since then, she has carried an immense sense of guilt for abandoning him, and it is that guilt that has brought her to Lucia State Hospital.

-Although there were some serial killers who were active during that era in the US, Jake Bird (years active 1930-47), Williams Heirens (1945-46), Raymond Fernandez (1947-1949), and William Dale Archerd (1947-1966) for example, none of them seems to have a definitive connection with Edmund.
+Although some serial killers were active during that era in the US, Jake Bird (years active 1930-47), Williams Heirens (1945-46), Raymond Fernandez (1947-1949), and William Dale Archerd (1947-1966) for example, none of them seems to have a definitive connection with Edmund.
 In the 1980s, two Roman Catholic priests belonging to the Franciscan order were killed or mysteriously vanished in the Western US.
-Those incidents could have served as inspirations for Edmund, but the time and place don’t simply match.
+Those incidents could have inspired Edmund, but the time and place don’t match.

-Murphy, a life-long fan of Hitchcock’s works, likely drew inspirations from depictions of serial killers in the films by the legendary director.
+Murphy, a lifelong fan of Hitchcock’s works, likely drew inspiration from the legendary director’s depictions of serial killers in the films.
 ‘Ratched’ has a definitive Hitchcockian feel to it, with its camera work, artistic choices, and set designs.
 While creating Edmund, Murphy might have inserted parts of Norman Bates (‘Psycho’), Bob Rusk (‘Frenzy’), The Avenger (‘The Lodger’), and Uncle Charlie (‘Shadow of a Doubt’) into him.

 Read More: When Will Ratched Return to Netflix?